VirtualPlanetaryLaboratory/vplanet/examples/Corot-7/README.rst

 **Source code**       `GitHub <https://github.com/VirtualPlanetaryLaboratory/vplanet-private/tree/master/examples/corot7>`_
 ===================   ============

-Using vplanet's distorb, eqtide, and stellar modules to simulate the tidal damping and apsidal locking of CoRoT-7 b and c examined by :cite::Rodriguez11.
+In a planetary system consisting of two or more planets and in which at least one experiences damping, the orbits will evolve such that the eccentricity cycles stop and the major axes evolve in lock stop.
+This "fixed point solution" :cite::`WuGoldreich02` is reproduced below for the case of CoRoT-7 b and c as examined by :cite::Rodriguez11.

 To run this example
 -------------------